ericoporto/ags-manual-wiki/AudioClip.md

     AudioChannel* AudioClip.PlayOnChannel(int channel, optional AudioPriority, optional RepeatStyle)

-Plays this audio clip, explicitly putting it on the particular channel, from 1 to 15.
+Plays this audio clip, explicitly putting it on the particular channel, starting with 1 (as channel 0 is reserved for Speech).
+The maximal number of channels may be found on a [System limits](SystemLimits) page, or using [`System.AudioChannelCount`](System#systemaudiochannelcount) at runtime.

 This function disregards any audio type rules, so you may script your own channel logic.